The CSIRO’s Ciara McDonnell talks about new technologies that are having an impact on the food industry.

-“Coopers Plain is home to one of our food pilot plants that we share with the Department of Agriculture and Fisheries,” she said.
-“At that pilot plant, CSIRO has an emphasis on meat processing, so we have a suite of conventional pilot scale meat processing equipment.
+“Coopers Plains is home to one of our food pilot plants that we share with the Queensland Department of Agriculture and Fisheries,” she said.
+“At that pilot plant, CSIRO have an emphasis on meat processing, so we have a suite of conventional pilot scale meat processing equipment.
 This can enable food processors to conduct trials at reduced batch sizes until the process is ready for scale-up.
 Then we assist companies with that scale up to ensure the best route to commercialisation.
-When we do R&D, we do take a multidisciplinary approach.
-We have a lot of expertise in house and we understand the importance of each aspect – from safety, nutrition, processing, food chemistry and more.”

 Future trends are very important in the institution’s work because CSIRO want to conduct research with impact for current and future markets.
 And what are some of the pressing issues in the food and beverage space at the moment?

 “We can certainly say that environment, sustainability, health, clean label and minimal waste are some of the top food trends that we drive towards,” said McDonnell.
 “CSIRO sees itself as bridging the gap between academic research and commercialisation into industry.
-We have access to a large suite of novel processing technologies ranging from pulse electric fields, spray drying, advanced convection, high pressure processing – the list goes on.
+We have access to a large suite of innovative processing technologies ranging from pulse electric fields, advanced spray and convection drying, high pressure processing, – the list goes on.
 In addition, we look after pilot scale conventional processing technologies as well.”

 One way of gauging where a technology is at in terms of its development towards commercialisation is the Technology Readiness Level (TRL).
-This can be 1 or 2, which means it is at the beginning of its research level, and goes up to 9 or 10 where it is being commercialised.
+This can be 1 or 2, which means it is at the beginning of its research level up to 9 or 10 where it is being commercialised.

-“HPP can offer an alternative to pasteurisation by inactivating micro-organisms.
-A pre-packaged product is placed into a liquid-filled chamber where it gets treated but there’s no re-opening of the pack, so no recontamination,” said McDonnell.
+“HPP can offer an alternative to heat pasteurisation by inactivating microorganisms.
+A pre-packaged product is placed into a liquid-filled chamber where it gets treated, but there’s no re-opening of the pack, so no recontamination,” said McDonnell.
 “Pressure is applied instantaneously and uniformly so it is evenly transmitted throughout the product, usually at about 600 megapascals (MPa), or 6,000 bar, for a few minutes.
 The effectiveness of the process is dependent on the product type and its different properties like pH and water activity.
-It is important to note that there are different microbial cell sensitivities to HPP; Gram-negative bacteria can be more sensitive than Gram-positive, for example.”

 However, McDonnell points out there is a catch.
 The technology doesn’t inactivate bacterial spores, whereas thermal pasteurisation can.

-McDonnell’s colleagues then started to experiment with a combination of heat and pressure, or high-pressure thermal processing (HPTP).
-They simultaneously applied moderate heat and pressure and reduced the spore load with less overall thermal load than would typically be required to pasteurise or sterilise a product.
-What they found was that if they applied a HPT process of 550 MPa for one minute at 87.5°C, they could achieve the same inactivation of Clostridium Botulinum spores as a thermal-only process of 10 minutes at 90°C. They refer to this phenomena as HPTP synergy.
+McDonnell’s colleagues then started to experiment with a combination of heat and pressure, or, high pressure thermal processing (HPTP).
+They simultaneously applied moderate heat and pressure, and reduced the spore load with less overall thermal load than would typically be required to pasteurise or sterilise a product.
+What they found was that if they applied HPTP at 550 MPa for one minute at 87.5°C, they could achieve the same inactivation of Clostridium botulinum spores as a thermal-only process of 10 minutes at 90°C. They refer to this phenomena as HPTP synergy.

-“You have less thermal load, so you are maintaining the nutritional molecules while achieving a threefold reduction in Clostridium botulinum,” said McDonnell.
+“You have less thermal load, so you are maintaining the nutritional molecules value, while achieving a significant increase in Clostridium botulinum inactivation” said McDonnell.

 But there was another catch.
 As mentioned, the CSIRO sees itself as bridging the gap between research and commercialisation.
-And it knows that many companies that have invested in HPP have units without heating ability, and this limits the scope of products it could potentially process; in fact, there are no HPP machines available at commercial scale that have heating capability.
+And it knows that companies that have invested in HPP, have units without heating ability, and this limits the scope of products it could potentially process; in fact, there are no HPP machines available at commercial scale that have heating capability.

-Another technology finding its feet within the food industry is power ultrasound.
-It has commercial application in several processes in the food sector including mixing, emulsifying, homogenising and degassing products.
+Another technology finding its feet within the food industry is ultrasound processing.
+It has commercial applications in several processes in the food sector including emulsion breaking and separation, mixing, , homogenising and degassing products.

 How does it work?
-Ultrasound pressures can be created in gas or liquid media at frequencies in the range of 20 to 100 kHz.
+Ultrasound pressures can be created in gas or liquid media at frequencies in the range of 20 to 100 kHz with traditional transducer devices.
 As the soundwave travels, it oscillates above and below atmospheric pressure.
-When this occurs through a medium at power ultrasound frequencies, any microscopic gas bubble, which can be dissolved gas as well as water vapour, present in that medium will go through the cycles where it expands and contracts until it reaches an unstable size.
-It then goes through a final compression cycle and this causes the bubble to implode on itself.
+When this occurs in a liquid, any microscopic gas bubble, which can be dissolved gas as well as water vapour, present in that medium will go through the cycles where it expands and contracts until it reaches an unstable size.
+It then goes through a final cycle, this causes the bubble to implode on itself.
 This is known as cavitation.
 It is not visible to the eye, but it is a very destructive microscopic mechanism.
 There are other effects caused by ultrasound, such as microstreaming, caused by the sound waves as well as the cavitation, that can be used for a range of applications.
 During the last decade CSIRO has created applications with frequencies from 400 kHz to 2 MHz, where smaller and larger amount of bubbles are created.
 In such cases, very mild cavitation occurs, if any, as bubbles do not reach their unstable state and transition back into compression.

-Next are pulse electric fields (PEF), which are based on placing the food between two oppositely charged electrodes.
+Another innovative processing application is pulsed electric fields (PEF) processing, which is based on placing the food between two oppositely charged electrodes.

-“If you imagine a bacterial cell filled with charged ions – positive and negative – and we apply very short pulses of very high voltage so we don’t get heat generated.
-Typically, this is about 20 kilovolts per microsecond – this results in the ions moving towards the oppositely charged electrode until they permeate the cell membrane of the bacterial cell,” said McDonnell.
-“Just like HPP, it is a way of targeting those micro-organisms without affecting any molecules that contribute to the flavour, colour and nutritional value of a product.”
+“If you imagine a bacterial cell filled with charged ions – positive and negative – and we apply very short pulses of very high voltage so we don’t generate heat.
+Typically, we apply several thousands volts for a few microseconds – this results in the ions moving towards the oppositely charged electrode until they permeate the cell membrane of the bacterial cell,” said McDonnell.
+“Just like HPP, it is a way of targeting those micro-organisms without affecting any molecules that contribute to flavour, colour and nutritional value of a product.”

-It is high on the TRL scale as it has already been commercialised for fruit juices.
-It can extend shelf-life for preservative-free juices while preserving nutrients.
-In, has also helped companies achieve up to six per cent increase in extraction yield.
+The technology is high on the TRL scale as it has already been commercialised for fruit juice use.
+It can extend shelf-life significantly for preservative-free juices, while preserving nutrients.
+In addition, it has helped companies achieve up to 6% increase in extraction yield.

-‘’We’ve looked at other applications, like non-terminal milk pasteurisation and improving the texture and quality of meat.”
+‘’We’ve looked at other applications, like non-thermal milk pasteurisation and improving the texture and quality of meat.”

 Shockwave technology is the most novel of all those discussed by McDonnell because it is at proof-of-concept stage.
 It is the CSIRO’s newest investment, with the government entity having acquired a second commercial prototype, the first outside of Europe.

-The idea of shockwave technology for meat applications first arose around 1997 when scientists decided to put pre-packaged meat under water and detonate explosives to see if they could get significantly high pressures to tenderise meat.
+The idea of shockwave technology first came for meat applications around 1997 when scientists decided to put pre-packaged meat under water and detonate explosives to see if they could tenderise meat.

-“When I spoke about HPP I was talking about hundreds of megapascals,” said McDonnell.
-“With shockwave technology, I am talking gigapascals.
-It is for a shorter time – microseconds.
+“When I spoke about HPP I was talking about static application of hundreds of megapascals,” said McDonnell.
+“With shockwave technology, high pressures are applied for a shorter time – micro seconds.
 In previous studies, 100gms of explosives, placed underwater, were used to tenderise meat.
-Scientists thought, ‘This is great, but how can we commercialise something with explosives?’
+Scientists thought, ‘this is great, but how can we commercialise something with explosives?’
 For that reason the speed at which the idea progressed has been slow because, as you imagine with explosives, there were a lot of safety concerns.”

-McDonnell said that when it came to modelling and pressure, the scientists aimed to understand pressure distribution in the treatment chamber and to identify the area of maximum impact.
+McDonnell said that when it came to modelling and pressure, the scientists aimed to understand shockwave distribution in the treatment chamber and to identify the area of maximum impact.

 “We used the information from the modelling and conducted trials with meat.
 We had a tenderisation effect which was measured objectively using a Warner Bratzler shear test, where the peak force required to cut through treated meat samples is recorded,” she said.
 “And now we are working towards optimising this effect.”